NextDesignSolutions/NextJtag/README.md

 In order to tell NextJTAG to use the open source driver, the `--prefer_libftdi` must be passed on the command line.

-## Usage
+## CLI Usage

+The CLI `nextjtag` tool has two modes.
+The default mode is direct mode, in which it will communicate directly with FPGAs locally connected the system.
+The second mode is client mode, in which it will connect to a NextJtag server instance and act as a remote control.
+To enable client mode, use the `--remote=<server>` flag.

 To list all FGPAs detected on the system, run `nextjtag` without any arguments.
 This does not require a license, so it is a good way to test the permissions and drivers are setup correctly on your system before buying a license.

 All other usages of `nextjtag` require a license.
-It is required that you specify at least one arugment that is a "Device Selector" (to specify which devices to use) and at least one argument that is a "Command" (to specify what you want to do).
-If multiple commands are given, the comamnds will be executed in the order given.
+It is required that you specify at least one argument that is a "Device Selector" (to specify which devices to use) and at least one argument that is a "Command" (to specify what you want to do).
+If multiple commands are given, the commands will be executed in the order given.
 If multiple device selectors are given, then all commands will be executed on the selected devices.

 Here is the list of all the options (you can also run `nextjtag -h` to see the same output):